macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex49"></a>ex49
-Write a function who concat 2 dict and return the concatenated dict
+Write a function that concat 2 dict and return the concatenated dict
 Ex:
 \>\> concatDict({"a": 3, "b": 6}, {"c": 2, "d": 4})
 {'a': 3, 'b': 6, 'c': 2, 'd': 4}